DorKaminsky/go-app-demo/candidate-setup-instructions.md

 ### Issue: "Can't fork the repository"

 **Solution:**
-- Make sure you accepted the GitHub invitation
+- Make sure you have access to the original repository
 - Try refreshing the page
+- Make sure you're logged into GitHub
 - Contact the hiring team if the issue persists

 ### Issue: "Tests are failing"